radiantone/pyfi-private/docs/CLI/examples/index.rst

 .. code-block:: bash
-      :caption: The 'pyfi' command is the single command for building and managing a PYFI network.
+      :caption: The 'flow' command is the single command for building and managing a ElasticCode network.

       $ flow
       Usage: flow [OPTIONS] COMMAND [ARGS]...